SickRickX2/appunti/CyberSec/Lezione 2.md

 - each blocm of plaintext is encrypted using the same key
 - cryptanalysts may be able to exploit regularities in the plaintext Modes of operation:
-- alternative techinques developed to increase the security of
+- alternative techinques developed to increase the security of symmetric block encryption for large squences
+- overcomes the weakness of ECB
+## Block vs Stream Ciphers